nirui/sshwifty/README.md

 Code of this project is licensed under AGPL, see [LICENSE.md] for detail.

 Third-party components used by this project are licensed under their respective license.
-See [DEPENDENCES.md] for dependences used by this project.
+See [DEPENDENCIES.md] for dependencies used by this project.

 [LICENSE.md]: LICENSE.md
-[DEPENDENCES.md]: DEPENDENCES.md
+[DEPENDENCIES.md]: DEPENDENCIES.md

 ## Contribute